Two-neutrino $\beta\beta$ decay to excited states at next-to-leading order: Results and Discussions

+{In general, the bare and renormalized operators yield rather similar results with moderate error bars.
+The latter is because $q_{\beta\beta}$ and $q_\beta$ are similar for GT$^\text{bare}$, and also because the GT$^\text{eff}$ reproduces reasonably well the measured $2\nu\beta\beta$ half-lives to ground states.} {Thus, in most} cases the uncertainty of our predictions is dominated by the nuclear Hamiltonian. {The exception is} $^{48}$Ca, {where} shell-model Hamiltonians are better refined after decades of systematic studies~\cite{Shellmodel}.

-In all cases, the uncertainty of our predictions is dominated by the nuclear Hamiltonian.
-This range is reduced for $^{48}$Ca, as shell-model Hamiltonians are better refined after decades of systematic studies~\cite{Shellmodel}.
-For heavier nuclei, however, the NSM half-life uncertainty can reach one---in $^{130}$Te and $^{136}$Xe--- or two---in $^{124}$Sn---orders of magnitude.
-Here, the better reproduction of the low-lying spectrum of the intermediate nucleus, $^{136}$Cs~\cite{Rebeiro:2023kvs}, and the successful prediction of the $^{124}$Xe half-life~\cite{CoelloPerez:2018ghg} indicate a preference for the GCN5082 Hamiltonian (blue bars).
-For this interaction, shorter half-lives correspond to $q_\beta$ and longer ones to $q_{\beta\beta}$, which also better describes the low-lying GT strength in $^{136}$Xe~\cite{CAURIER201262}.
-Nonetheless, these NSM predictions remain two orders of magnitude longer than current experimental limits, suggesting that near-term detection in these nuclei may be unlikely.
+{We only observe noticeable deviations between the results obtained with bare and effective GT operators in few cases: $^{82}$Se with the JUN45 interaction, and $^{124}$Sn and $^{136}$Xe with QX.
+In these decays, $T^{2\nu}_{1/2}$ for GT$^\text{eff}$ are longer by approximately one order of magnitude due to large cancellations in the running sum of the leading GT NMEs.
+Thus, our total uncertainties for the last two nuclei span over three orders of magnitude.} {Nonetheless, for these transitions}, the better reproduction of the low-lying spectrum of the intermediate nucleus, $^{136}$Cs~\cite{Rebeiro:2023kvs}, and the successful prediction of the $^{124}$Xe half-life~\cite{CoelloPerez:2018ghg} indicate a preference for the GCN5082 Hamiltonian (blue bars). {For this interaction, longer half-lives correspond to $q_{\beta\beta}$ (bare operator) and the unquenched renormalized operator.
+These calculations also better describe} the low-lying GT strength in $^{136}$Xe~\cite{CAURIER201262}.
+Nonetheless, {the} NSM predictions remain two orders of magnitude longer than current experimental limits, suggesting that near-term detection in these nuclei may be unlikely.

-The comparison is more interesting for $^{76}$Ge and $^{82}$Se, since the lower range of the NSM half-life approaches the current experimental limit for $^{76}$Ge and the $^{82}$Se measurement claim.
-Nevertheless, the uncertainty due to the Hamiltonian is substantial, spanning over an order of magnitude.
+The comparison is more interesting for $^{76}$Ge and $^{82}$Se, since the lower range of the NSM half-life approaches the current experimental limit for $^{76}$Ge and {is consistent with} the $^{82}$Se measurement claim.
+Nevertheless, the uncertainty due to the Hamiltonian is substantial, spanning over {two orders} of magnitude.